DOCUMENT CLASSIFICATION: TECHNICAL SPECIFICATION

 AGENTIC SEO vs. TRADITIONAL SEO

 An enterprise can achieve perfect traditional SEO performance while remaining entirely invisible to agentic procurement systems.
-These are orthogonal infrastructure layers — addressing one does not address the other.
+These are orthogonal infrastructure layers.
+Each requires its own direct investment.

 Classical SEO optimises for human readers and probabilistic crawlers.
-Agentic SEO optimises for AI agents that make autonomous decisions based on infrastructure signals — not content quality.
-The competitive layer has shifted: llms.txt declarations, schema.org topology, ALPN configuration, HSTS headers, cryptographic identity anchoring — this is the new terrain.
+Agentic SEO optimises for AI agents that make autonomous decisions based on infrastructure signals rather than content quality.
+The competitive layer has shifted: llms.txt declarations, schema.org topology, ALPN configuration, HSTS headers, cryptographic identity anchoring.
+This is the new terrain.

-An AI agent evaluating your infrastructure does not read your marketing copy.
-It parses structured entity data, validates signal consistency, and applies deterministic scoring to decide whether your infrastructure qualifies as a trustworthy source for retrieval-augmented generation pipelines.
-The question your agentic SEO strategy must answer: can this infrastructure be parsed, validated, and cited by autonomous agents?
+An AI agent evaluating your infrastructure parses structured entity data, validates signal consistency, and applies deterministic scoring to decide whether your infrastructure qualifies as a trustworthy source for retrieval-augmented generation pipelines.
+The question your agentic SEO strategy must answer: can autonomous agents parse, validate, and cite this infrastructure?

-Machine-readable infrastructure is the non-negotiable prerequisite.
-Without validated machine readable infrastructure signals, agentic readiness cannot be confirmed — regardless of content quality or traditional SEO scores.
+Validated machine-readable infrastructure signals are the essential prerequisite.
+Confirmed agentic readiness requires structural signal integrity, independent of content volume or traditional SEO scores.
 Entropy reduction at the structural level is what separates discoverable infrastructure from invisible infrastructure in the agentic search environment.

 THE INFRASTRUCTURE-FIRST METHOD

-The difference between discoverable and invisible infrastructure is not content — it is signal integrity.
+The difference between discoverable and invisible infrastructure is signal integrity.
 SOVP measures this property parameter by parameter.
 Whether an AI agent correctly reads, interprets, and processes your infrastructure is the new SEO question.

-Unlike probabilistic SEO approaches, the infrastructure-first method produces reproducible results — a technical requirement for AI-agent interoperability.
+The infrastructure-first method produces reproducible results, a technical requirement for AI-agent interoperability.
 Why determinism is a hard constraint for autonomous agents →

 WHAT SOVP DELIVERS FOR AGENTIC SEO